So you have registered a domain name of your own and you now want to create a custom @yourdomain.com email address?

 - Use an email forwarding service by your domain registrar (if supported).

-- Sign up for an email hosting service like G Suite or Office365 account which starts from $6 USD per month.
+- Sign up for an email hosting service like Google WorkSpace (previously known as G Suite or Google Apps for Work) or Office365 account which starts from $6 USD per month.

 What if there’s a better way to achieve this?